 The main advantage is aesthetics, which is particularly important in conservation or protected areas.
 While manufacturers are limited at the moment, they are gaining popularity in America where standard roofs are replaced every 30 years or so (matching the lifetime of PV), making a solar roof more appealing.

-Perhaps the most widely recognised brand of solar tiles is Tesla’s Solar Roof, despite the fact it hasn’t even been released in the UK.
+Perhaps the most widely recognised brand of solar tiles is Tesla’s Solarglass roof, despite the fact it hasn’t even been released in the UK.
 We don’t yet know if or when it will be available, but it has seen a limited rollout in the US.

-Solecco tiles are a good alternative to waiting for Tesla, as they offer attractive black or terracotta roof options.
-They are due to come to market in January 2020.
+Solecco tiles may be a good alternative to waiting for Tesla, as they offer attractive black or terracotta roof options.
+We are still waiting to get pricing and availability information from Solecco.

 There are some downsides to solar panel roof tiles compared to alternatives such as in roof or on roof PV.
-It’s going to be more expensive - you’re probably looking at about twice the cost.
+It’s going to be more expensive - you’re probably looking at about four or five times the cost.
 This is due to it being a newer technology, with little competition and longer installation times (about 2 weeks compared to a day or two for traditional panels).
 Obviously, costs will depend on roof size, access, system size and the proportion of PV vs dummy tiles.

 Tiles are unlikely to be as efficient as other options, such as high performance monocrystalline panels which can reach efficiencies up to 25%.
 Connecting tile rows in a string could also lead to reduced output if part of the roof is shaded, but this could be mitigated by using dummy panels in shaded areas.

 Ultimately we’d only recommend solar tiles in a protected area or where aesthetics are crucial, due to the extra cost and efficiency limits.
 A nice alternative is in-roof solar panels, which sit flush with the tiles and can look very attractive.
 Learn more in our solar tiles vs solar panels blog.